March 18, 2018

 Grey water is the waste water that comes from kitchen sinks, dishwashers, laundry tubs, washing machines, showers, baths and basins.
 With a little bit of effort and know-how, this water can safely be reused to water your garden or (with the help of some nifty plumbing) flush your toilet.

-It’s important to take a careful look at the household cleaning, laundry and personal care products you use before thinking about diverting grey water from the sewer into other uses.
+It’s important to take a careful look at the household cleaning, and laundry you use before thinking about diverting grey water from the sewer into other uses.
 Brands that label themselves as ‘green’ or environmentally-friendly are not necessarily grey water safe, so read labels carefully before you buy.

 Earthwise’s environmental chemist, Dr. Gill Worth outlines some of the key things to look for: “Heavy metals, chlorinated bleach, phosphates and undesirable preservatives like parabens, BHT and thiazolinones are all things to avoid.”